lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 ##### Motivation

-EIP-7782 reduces Ethereum's slot time from 12 s to 6 s.
-All oracle frame lengths are currently expressed as `epochsPerFrame`, which translates to seconds via `epochsPerFrame × slotsPerEpoch × secondsPerSlot`.
-After the hardfork, the same `epochsPerFrame` value produces half the intended wall-clock duration.
-A seconds-based `secondsPerFrame` removes this dependency entirely.
+There is a fairly high probability that Ethereum will change the slot duration, and possibly the epoch length, in the future — several EIPs already propose exactly this (e.g. [EIP-7782](https://eips.ethereum.org/EIPS/eip-7782), reducing slot time to 6 s, and [EIP-8198](https://eips.ethereum.org/EIPS/eip-8198) "Quick Slots", making slot duration runtime-configurable), though none has yet been scheduled into a fork.
+Oracle frame lengths are currently expressed as `epochsPerFrame`, which translates to seconds via `epochsPerFrame × slotsPerEpoch × secondsPerSlot`.
+Any such change would alter the wall-clock duration of every frame — under a 12 s → 6 s reduction, for instance, the same `epochsPerFrame` would yield half the intended duration.

-The case is reinforced by EIP-8198 ("Quick Slots"), which proposes to make slot duration a runtime-configurable parameter (targeting a 12 s → 8 s reduction) rather than a hardcoded constant.
-If slot timing becomes a value that can change between hardforks — or be tuned iteratively across devnets — any frame logic anchored to `slotsPerEpoch × secondsPerSlot` becomes perpetually fragile.
-Expressing frames directly in wall-clock seconds insulates oracle operation from both EIP-7782 and EIP-8198, and from any subsequent slot-timing change.
+Rather than re-tune `epochsPerFrame` for each potential change, we express frames directly in wall-clock seconds (`secondsPerFrame`).
+This removes the dependency on slot/epoch timing entirely, so frame duration stays stable across any present or future slot-timing change — whether a one-off reduction or a runtime-configurable schedule.

 ##### Interface Modifications